Clinical Trials Using Sunitinib Malate

 Losartan and Sunitinib for the Treatment of Relapsed or Refractory Osteosarcoma

-This phase I / Ib trial studies the side effects and best dose of losartan and sunitinib in treating patients with osteosarcoma that has come back (relapsed) or does not respond to treatment (refractory).
+This phase I / Ib trial studies the side effects, best dose, and anti-tumor activity of losartan and sunitinib in treating patients with osteosarcoma that has come back (relapsed) or does not respond to treatment (refractory).
 Losartan and sunitinib may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.

 Location: University of Colorado, Denver, Colorado

 Sunitinib in Sarcomas of the Central Nervous System